json-api/json-api/implementations/index.md

 * [jsonapi-mapper](https://github.com/scoutforpets/jsonapi-mapper) JSON API-Compliant Serialization for your Node ORM.
 * [jaysonapi](https://github.com/digia/jaysonapi) jaysonapi is a framework agnostic JSON API v1.0.0 serializer. jaysonapi provides more of a functional approach to serializing your data.
 Define a serializer with a type and schema, and call serialize on it passing in the data, included, meta, errors, etc. as a plain object.
 * [json-api-ify](https://github.com/kutlerskaggs/json-api-ify) serialize the **** out of your data. json api v1.0 complaint.
+* [simple-jsonapi](https://github.com/allistercsmith/simple-jsonapi) A node.js module for serializing objects to JSON API compliant documents.
+Very flexible whilst not caring about your choice of framework or database layer.
+Aims to cover the latest published version of the spec, which is currently 1.0.

 ### <a href="#server-libraries-ruby" id="server-libraries-ruby" class="headerlink"></a> Ruby